hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/realtime-feed/2-run-subscription.md

 ---
-title: "Detect new todos - integration"
+title: "Detect new todos - Integration"
 metaTitle: "Fetch public todos using Subscription | GraphQL Flutter Tutorial"
 metaDescription: "You will learn how to make use of GraphQL Subscriptions to get notified whenever a new todo comes in Flutter app."
 ---